propfeds/terminal-blues/readme.txt

 Some form of copyright 2019.

 Installation instructions:
 Copy/cut the gfx folder to your POWDER game folder.
+The other folders are almost useless!